Azure/azureml-sdk-for-r/README.md

 -   Manage cloud resources for monitoring, logging, and organizing your machine learning experiments.
 -   Train models using cloud resources, including GPU-accelerated model training.
+-   Deploy your models as webservices on Azure Container Instances (ACI) and Azure Kubernetes Service (AKS).

 Please take a look at the package website https://azure.github.io/azureml-sdk-for-r for complete documentation.